Zyl9393/chronometry/README.md

 ## Features

 ### Stopwatch
-A monotonically stable stopwatch implementation which resembles a real-life stopwatch, best explained with some sample code:
+A monotonically stable stopwatch implementation in Golang which resembles a real-life stopwatch, best explained with some sample code:

     sw := chronometry.NewStartedStopwatch()
     time.Sleep(time.Second)